THe 3 steps in creating Cindy Gentry designs

 The goal is to maintain the perfect temperature.
 Too “hot” and the glass will run and droop.
 Too “cold” and the glass can crack before it is complete (or sometimes, just as it is completed).
 I also use very thin rods of glass to “paint” on different designs and patterns.

 Up until 2014, I only worked with glass beads and focused on creating florals.
 This process takes layers of glass to create the background, then using thin multicolored stringers of glass, I paint on the floral designs.
-I really enjoy duplicating scenes from nature and making them come alive in glass.
+I really enjoy duplicating scenes from nature and making them come alive in the glass.
 Since then, I have been developing my skills at making cabochons and using symmetric designs and organic patterns.
 I have also been experimenting with different combinations of glass including those that react when exposed to oxygen or propane creating beautiful iridescent colors.

 The Mandala Designs